The 33-match schedule kicks off on Aug. 24 vs. Sacred Heart.

 The 2001 campaign proved to be a test of the team’s mettle as the Friars played a tough non-conference schedule combined with the always strong BIG EAST Conference schedule.
 PC finished with a 6-20 overall record as Friars’ outside hitter Sarah Katinger earned All-BIG EAST honors.
 In 2002, Providence ran into similar obstacles as the team finished with a 2-29 mark.

 Providence College volleyball became an independent program in 2003, but continued to play a slate of challenging national opponents.
-In 2005, the Friars posted a 7-28 record with a squad among the youngest in America.
+In 2005, the Friars posted a 7-28 record with a squad among the youngest in the country.
 Consisting of eight freshmen, two sophomores and two seniors, the Friars posted their highest win total since 2000.

 Royer-Johnson led the 2006 squad, comprised of two juniors, seven sophomores, and three freshmen, to a 14-win season.
-The following season (2007) season saw the Friars win 19 games, which was the highest total since 1997 when the squad recorded 21 wins.
+The following season (2007) saw the Friars win 19 games, which was the highest total since 1997 when the squad recorded 21 wins.
 In 2008, the team posted a 15-20 record and followed that up with a 10-16 record in 2009.

 The 2010 campaign saw the Friars compete as members of the America East conference for the first time, posting a 10-23 mark with a 2-10 record in league play.
-Royer-Johnson mentored junior Lauren Fletcher to second team All-America East honors that season.
+That same season, Royer-Johnson mentored junior Lauren Fletcher to second team All-America East honors.

 In 2011, the Friars posted an 8-22 mark with a 2-10 conference record.
 Senior Lauren Fletcher received First Team All-America East honors, while 10 Friars were named to the America East Fall Honor Roll.
-In 2012, the Friars season was highlighted by Cassie Muzzonigro setting the all-time career digs record with 1,787.
+In 2012, the season was highlighted by Cassie Muzzonigro setting the all-time career digs record with 1,787.